DanielT000/quickER/README.md

-# quickER
+#quickER
-quickER is a program that saves lives by making waiting times for treatments in Emergency Rooms quickER.
+quickER is a program that helps patients plan their trip to Emergency Rooms to receive treatment quickER.